Frederick Edward Maning: New Zealand

 Maning arrived in the Hokianga area at age 22, on 30 June 1833, and lived among the Ngāpuhi Māori.
 With Maning's physical skills and great stature, as well as his considerable good humour, he quickly gained favour with the tribe.
 He became known as a Pākehā Māori (a European turned native) and his arrival in New Zealand is the subject of the first chapters of his book Old New Zealand.

 In 1837, he sold his property and returned to Hobart.
-He returned to Hokianga in March 1839 and in September purchased 200 acres (0.8 km^{2}) for a farm at Onoke, at the mouth of the Whirinaki River.
+He returned to Hokianga in March 1839 and in September purchased 200 acres (0.8 km^{2}) for a farm at Ōnoke, at the mouth of the Whirinaki River.
 He built a house there that was standing until it was destroyed by fire in 2004.
 He took a Māori wife, Moengaroa, of Te Hikutu hapū of Ngāpuhi, and they had four children, Susan, Maria Amina, Hauraki Hereward and Mary.

 In 1840, Maning acted as a translator at meetings about the Treaty of Waitangi, and he advised the local Māori to not sign.
 His vocal opposition to the Treaty was primarily because he had settled with the Māori precisely to escape from the restrictions of European civilisation.
 He feared that the introduction of European style law would put a damper on his lifestyle and on his entrepreneurial trading activities.
 He warned the Māori that European colonisation would degrade them.
 Governor William Hobson countered by telling the Māori that without British Law, lawless self-interested Europeans without any regard for Māori rights would soon take all their land.
 Maning's book Old New Zealand is, in part, a lament for the lost freedom enjoyed before European rule.
 In 1845–1846, during the New Zealand Wars, he sometimes used his influence with the Māori to intercede on behalf of settlers.
 He also organised supplies to the government's Māori supporters.
 However, he wrote his second book, A history of the war in the north of New Zealand against the chief Heke from the perspective of an imaginary supporter of Hōne Heke, who was one of the principal antagonists opposing the government.
 Maning may even have actually fought with Hone Heke against one of Tāmati Wāka Nene's allies, the Hokianga chief, Makoare Te Taonui in the Battle of Te Ahu Ahu.
 But this seems unlikely as he was known to have sided with the government and Waka Nene by the end of the war.

 Through the 1850s, Maning primarily occupied himself with timber and gum trade.
 In the early 1860s, he retired from business activities.
 In 1865, he entered the public service as a judge of the Native Land Court, where his unequalled knowledge of the Māori language, customs, traditions, and prejudices was useful.